Why are we there?

 - In the report State of Silent Crisis, published in 2011, Médecins Sans Frontières/Doctors Without Borders (MSF) called for greater medical assistance in the Central African Republic.

-Melissa is the mother of a seven-month-old girl who arrived at Batangafo hospital with malaria and anaemia, requiring a blood transfusion.
+Melissa is the mother of a seven-month-old girl who arrived at Batangafo hospital with malaria and anemia, requiring a blood transfusion.

 “I had to leave my other children with my family to come to the hospital.
 My baby had a fever for three days.
 When she started having convulsions I decided to search for help.